 There are websites that are dedicated to terrible listing photos, feel free to Google it!
 And hope that your listing does not end up on one of those scary sites!

-De-Clutter, Remove, Clean and Pack Up!
+De-Clutter, Remove, Clean, and Pack Up!

 When preparing your home to sell, start decluttering immediately!
 Start in one room and address everything!
 Remove unnecessary things that you don’t need!
 If you have a beanie baby collection and you do not want to part with it, that is understandable, but those beanie babies might spook a buyer!
 Pack it up and store it.

 As you declutter, be sure to deep clean as you go, or hire a company to deep clean the home.
 Then keep in mind, you are moving anyway, so you may as well pack up all non-essential items!
-There are storage companies which will pack up for you and store your items during the selling process.
+There are storage companies that will pack up for you and store your items during the selling process.
 Another option may be to rent a POD or other portable storage units!

 It is NOT recommended to pack up everything and store it in the garage!
 Keep in mind buyers want to walk into a garage to see the space and storage.
 If it is filled to the brim, it can turn off the buyer from seeing the actual storage area.